BouyertheDestroyer/BIRD_models/Payouts.md

 # Model Payouts

 BIRD offers a unique opportunity for model makers to earn revenue from their creations on Roblox.
-We value the creativity of our community, and to support that, we share a portion of the revenue with anyone who adds a model to BIRD.
+We value the creativity of our community and believe they should be compensated for their contributions.

 ### How it Works